-3. THE GOVERNANCE FRAMEWORK
+3. THE GOVERNANCE ENVIRONMENT

-The key elements of the Council's governance arrangements are outlined in the Local Code of Corporate Governance, which is reviewed on an annual basis; the latest version was approved by the Audit Committee in March 2016.
+The key elements of the authority's governance arrangements are outlined in the Local Code of Corporate Governance.
 The governance framework includes arrangements for:

-- Identifying and communicating the Council's vision of its purpose and intended outcomes for citizens and service users - Reviewing the Council's vision and its implications for the Council's governance arrangements - Measuring the quality of services for users, ensuing that they are delivered in accordance with the Council's objectives and ensuring that they represent the best use of resources - Defining and documenting the roles and responsibilities of the executive (Cabinet), non-executive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication in respect of the Council and partnership arrangements - Developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff - Reviewing and updating Financial Rules, Contract Rules, Constitution, Scheme of Delegation and supporting procedure notes / manuals, which clearly define how decisions are taken and the processes and controls required to manage risks - Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained - Ensuring effective management of change and transformation - Ensuring the Council's financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015) and, where they do not, explain why and how they deliver the same impact - Ensuring the Council's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Audit (2010) and, where they do not, explain why and how they deliver the same impact - Ensuring effective arrangements are in place for the discharge of the Monitoring Officer function - Ensuring effective arrangements are in place for the discharge of the Head of Paid Service function - Undertaking the core functions of an Audit Committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities - Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful - Whistleblowing and for receiving and investigating complaints from the public - Identifying the development needs of members and senior officers in relation to their strategic roles, supported by the appropriate training - Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation - Incorporating good governance arrangements in respect of partnerships, including shared services and other joint working and reflecting these in the Council's overall governance arrangements.
+- Identifying and communicating the authority's vision of its purpose and intended outcomes for citizens and service users; - Reviewing the authority's vision and its implications for the authority's governance arrangements; - Measuring the quality of services for users, ensuing that they are delivered in accordance with the authority's objectives and ensuring that they represent the best use of resources; - Defining and documenting the roles and responsibilities of the executive (Cabinet), nonexecutive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication: - Developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff: - Reviewing and updating Financial Rules, Contract Rules, Constitution, Scheme of Delegation and supporting procedure notes / manuals, which clearly define how decisions are taken and the processes and controls required to manage risks; - Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained: - Ensuring the authority's financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015); - Undertaking the core functions of an Audit Committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities; - Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful; - Whistleblowing and for receiving and investigating complaints from the public; - Identifying the development needs of members and senior officers in relation to their strategic roles, supported by the appropriate training; - Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation; and - Incorporating good governance arrangements in respect of partnerships, including shared services and other joint working and reflecting these in the authority's overall governance arrangements.

-The main areas of the Council's governance framework, and key evidence of delivery, are set out below, under the headings of the seven CIPFA/SOLACE principles of governance:
+The main areas of the authority's governance framework, and the key evidence of delivery, are set out below, under the headings of the core principles and sub-principles from the CIPFA/SOLACE "Delivering Good Governance in Local Government: Framework (2016)